seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Toward Peloponnesus are they fled.

 **SCARUS**
-’Tis easy to’t; and there I will attend
+'Tis easy to't; and there I will attend
 What further comes.

 **CANIDIUS**